Tobbs101/frontend-task/README.md

-# Frontend Assessment for CredRails
+# Frontend Assessment for Xische

-This is the frontend project developed for a CredRails assessment.
+This is the frontend project developed for Xische Frontend's assessment.
 It leverages React and TypeScript for a robust and maintainable codebase, Vite for a fast development experience, Shadcn UI for pre-styled components, and Tailwind CSS for rapid styling.
-Key features implemented include user authentication (login/registration), a dashboard, file upload functionality, and file details views.

 ## Included Technologies